Ionkansah/Pump-Failure-Prediction-Dashboard/README.md

 - Other interested users who find its need in their own domains.

 ### License: MIT

-### Contact
-Developed by Isaac Opoku Nkansah for IONARTS Projects Consult.

 ### For inquiries, please contact:
 * Email: isaac3g@outlook.com